Australia's opposition rules out power-sharing post election

 “This action will protect the economy and jobs.
 Minority government is an experiment that has comprehensively failed,” Abbott said.

-Australia’s 2010 election delivered the first minority government since World War Two, with center-left Labor’s then leader Julia Gillard becoming prime minister with the support of Green and independent MPs after weeks of deal making.
+Australia’s 2010 election delivered the first minority government since World War Two, with centre-left Labor’s then leader Julia Gillard becoming prime minister with the support of Green and independent MPs after weeks of dealmaking.

 But critics of Gillard’s government, including big business and miners, accused the country’s first female leader of being unduly influenced by her Green alliance, introducing carbon and mining profits taxes into a slowing $1.5 trillion economy.